More about: 10 Best Things to Do in Aberdeen

 - The Aberdeen Art Gallery, with exhibitions of art, paintings, and sculptures from different periods.

-- Aberdeen Market, a taste of authentic Scottish life, where you can buy fresh produce, sample traditional dishes and purchase handicrafts.
+- Aberdeen Market, a showcase of authentic Scottish atmosphere, where you can buy fresh produce, sample traditional dishes, and purchase handicrafts.

 - St. Machar's Cathedral, a building that retains its medieval charm in the historic center of the city.